 Boat Pose

-Most women gain weight in perimenopause and early postmenopause due to a drop in estrogen levels.
+Weight gain during perimenopause and early postmenopause is often driven by a mix of factors, including lower estrogen levels, a slowing metabolism, and shifts in lifestyle or health.
 Unfortunately, most of the weight settles in the belly and waistline.
-Belly fat is one of the weight issues most women face, regardless of whether they are in menopause or not.
+Belly fat is one of the weight issues most women face, regardless of whether or not they are in menopause.

 Luckily, there are exercises you can perform to shed this unwanted fat.
 For menopausal women, one of the best moves in yoga for menopause belly is the boat pose.
 It targets your core muscles while strengthening your hip flexors and adductor muscles (3).

-This also fights tightness in the hamstrings, associated with injury risk.
+This also fights tightness in the hamstrings, which is associated with injury risk.
 Here are the steps to follow to perform the boat pose (3):

 - Sit on the floor and stretch your legs in front of you.